sdrdeepaido/aidosdr-fw/README.md

 # AidoSDRpatch
-This Repository is used to make Microphase software radio device firmware.
+This Repository is used to make AidoSDR software radio device firmware.